 To reproduce the observed dynamics of synaptic depression, mathematical descriptions of different experimentally identified activity-dependent processes were combined in a model to simulate EPSCs in response to trains of presynaptic APs (Fig. 1 and Methods).
-As in earlier studies (Liley and North, 1953; Tsodyks and Markram, 1997; Abbott et al., 1997), depletion of the readily releasable vesicle pool (RRVP) contributes to synaptic depression.
-Motivated by experimental results (Wang and Kaczmarek, 1998; Wu et al., 2005) and earlier theoretical work (Weis et al., 1999; Wong et al., 2003; Graham et al., 2004), a rapid calcium-dependent mode of vesicle retrieval was included, which reduces depletion and is necessary for maintained transmission at high frequencies.
-Postsynaptic AMPA receptor desensitisation was included, which contributes to depression at stimulus frequencies >50Hz (Wong et al., 2003).
-In addition, as a second site of activity-dependent regulation, modulation of the release probability $p_r$ was considered.
-Unlike in earlier studies however, the release probability was calculated from the magnitude of the calcium transient at the release site (release transient), taking into account the highly nonlinear relation between the calcium concentration $[Ca^{2+}]i$ and $p_r$ (Methods, Eqn.
-4).
-As a first step, release probability facilitation with a fast decay time was included, which contributes to facilitation at higher stimulus frequencies (Wong et al., 2003).
-In this configuration, the model is conceptually similar to classical depletion models with facilitation (Betz, 1970; Markram et al., 1998; Dayan and Abbott, 2001), which also have been used to model transmission at the calyx of Held (Wong et al., 2003; Graham et al., 2004).
+As in earlier studies (Liley & North, 1953; Tsodyks & Markram, 1997; Abbott et al. 1997), depletion of the readily releasable vesicle pool (RRVP) contributes to synaptic depression.
+Motivated by experimental results (Wang & Kaczmarek, 1998; Wu et al. 2005) and earlier theoretical work (Weis et al. 1999; Wong et al. 2003; Graham et al. 2004), a rapid calcium-dependent mode of vesicle retrieval was included, which reduces depletion and is necessary for maintained transmission at high frequencies.
+Postsynaptic AMPA receptor desensitization was included, which contributes to depression at stimulus frequencies \geq 50 Hz (Wong et al. 2003).
+In addition, as a second site of activity-dependent regulation, modulation of the release probability p_r was considered.
+Unlike in earlier studies, however, the release probability was calculated from the magnitude of the calcium transient at the release site (release transient), taking into account the highly non-linear relation between the calcium concentration $[Ca^{2+}]i$ and p_r (Methods, eqn (4)).
+As a first step, release probability facilitation with a fast decay time was included, which contributes to facilitation at higher stimulus frequencies (Wong et al. 2003).
+In this configuration, the model is conceptually similar to classical depletion models with facilitation (Betz, 1970; Markram et al. 1998; Dayan & Abbott, 2001), which have also been used to model transmission at the calyx of Held (Wong et al. 2003; Graham et al. 2004).
 Because here synaptic depression results from vesicle pool depletion, it will in the following be referred to as the depletion model.